HumzaProfessional/Raspberry-pico-projects/README.md

 Basically, the pin that directs the flow of electricity out, comepleting the circuit.
 If the GPIO are responsible for connections, then the ground pins are responsbile for returning those connections back to the PICO.

-In general circuit terminology, ground generally could refer to the literal ground or to the point the eletricity returns.
+In general circuit terminology, ground generally could refer to the literal ground or to the point the eletricity returns from source.
 This insight can be used as a reference point for electrical devices such as power cables.
 However, generally speaking, the ground refers to a point in a circuit that has 0 potential energy, thus allowing the energy to flow back safely and complete the circuit.
-When desigining on the PICO, just know that the ground is how the negative and positive terminals are connected.
+When desigining on the PICO, just know that the ground is how the negative are connected

 #### Advanced features